vibe-d/vibe.d/README.md

     su -c ln -s /path/to/vibe/bin/vibe /usr/bin/vibe

+A more complete alterative is to run `./setup-linux.sh` which will install/uninstall vibe.d in /usr/local.
+This will also create a configuration file for setting a user/group for privilege lowering.

 (*) Note that some current linux distributions such as Debian squeeze or CentOS 6 may only ship libevent 1.4, in this case you will have to manually compile the latest 2.0.x version:

 ```